larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 Okay, so we've got a bunch of enemies for the player to mash now.
 The only thing left is some sweet, sweet loot waiting at the end!

-This takes us to the first bar on the right side of the screen – this is where we control various battle settings.
+This takes us to the first bar on the right side of the screen â€“ this is where we control various battle settings.

 ![battle editor settings](/images/battle_editor_settings.png)